 3. Conservatorship of the Person and Estate.

-Each county in California has a method of protecting the conservatee's interest by appointing counsel for the conservatee once a conservatorship is initiated.
-Los Angeles County courts require the appointment of a PVP attorney in probate conservatorships to report to the court about whethter or not a conservator should be appointed.
+Each county in California has a method of protecting the conservatee's interest by appointing counsel for the conservatee when a conservatorship is initiated.
+Los Angeles County courts require the appointment of a PVP attorney in probate conservatorships.
 Orange County and Ventura County courts appoint the public defender to represent the conservatee's interest.
+In LPS Conservatorships, the public defender represents the Conservatee.

-California has changed many of the requirements for Conservators.
+California has changed many requirements for Conservators.
 As of July 1, 2007, all new conservators are required to create "care plans" for their subject conservatee and must file the same with the court.
-Additionally, for all conservatorships of the estate after July 1 2007, the requirement of accounting is annual.
-Further, there are strict documentation of the accounting, and procedures which must be complied with on a timely basis to keep the conservator qualified to act.
+Further, there are strict required documentation for each conservatorship accounting which must be complied with on a timely basis to keep the conservator qualified to act.

-All of this has mixed an environment of stress, and additional work required of conservators, with inadequate conservator education in California.
-Additionally, since the fees which are payable to the conservator and his/her counsel are subject to court approval, many attorneys are now refusing to accept conservatorship cases.
+All of this has created an environment of stress, and additional work required of conservators, with inadequate conservator education in California.

 Comments